jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/11/2017-11-30-the-most-basic-rule-when-writing-code.md

 ---
 layout: post
 title: What is the most basic rule when writing code?
+subtitle: 'Focus on the "what", not the "how"'
 categories: [Programming, Let's ask our masters]
 tags: [Computer Science, Abstraction, Noam Nisan, Shimon Schocken, Jonathan Boccara, GOOS, Duke Ellington, Greg Howlett, Albert Einstein, RObert Martin, Kent Beck]
 date: 2017-11-30 03:30:00 AM UTC